Hugh Glass

 Hugh Glass (c.
 1783 – 1833) was an American frontiersman, fur trapper, trader, hunter and explorer.
 He is best known for his story of survival and forgiveness after being left for dead by companions when he was mauled by a grizzly bear.

-No records exist regarding his origins but he is widely said to have been born in Pennsylvania to Scots-Irish parents.
+No records exist regarding his origins but he is widely said to have been born in Pennsylvania to Scotch-Irish parents.
 Glass became an explorer of the watershed of the Upper Missouri River, in present-day Montana, the Dakotas, and the Platte River area of Nebraska.
 His life story has been the basis of two feature-length films: Man in the Wilderness (1971) and The Revenant (2015).
-They both portray the survival struggle of Glass, who (in the best historical accounts) crawled and stumbled 200 mi to Fort Kiowa, South Dakota, after being abandoned without supplies or weapons by fellow explorers and fur traders during General Ashley's expedition of 1823.
-Another version of the story was told in a 1966 episode of the TV series Death Valley Days, titled "Hugh Glass Meets the Bear".
+They both portray the survival struggle of Glass who, after being abandoned by companions, crawled and stumbled 200 mi to Fort Kiowa, South Dakota.

 Despite the story's popularity, its accuracy has been disputed.
 It was first recorded in 1825 in The Port Folio, a Philadelphia literary journal, as a literary piece and later picked up by various newspapers.
 Although originally published anonymously, it was later revealed to be the work of James Hall, brother of The Port Folio's editor.
-There is no writing from Hugh Glass himself to corroborate the veracity of it.
-Also, it is likely to have been embellished over the years as a legend.
+There is no writing from Hugh Glass himself to corroborate the tale's veracity, and even if true there were likely embellishments added over the years.